openshift/enhancements/enhancements/storage/csi-driver-install.md

   The default storage class is for in-tree volume plugin (unless cluster admin changes it).
   * The drivers are managed by cluster-storage operator.
 If they were installed via OLM in a 4.5 cluster that's upgraded to 4.6, the CSI drivers are adopted as described above.
+* Added RHV / oVirt CSI driver operator.
+Installed by default in all clusters on RHV.

 #### Testing
 * Upgrade test from 4.5 with the driver installed via OLM.